IRIE-ISH : A community tribute and memorial to Dr Benjamin Zephaniah

 image credit: Benjamin Zephaniah Family Legacy Group

-All the performers will be young people from Birmingham who want to show their appreciation of Dr Benjamin Zephaniah through music and dance.
-There will also be an Auction Raffle of unique hand-made Zephaniah canvas murals to raise funds for the Acorns Children’s Hospice appeal.
+All the performers were multicultural young people from Birmingham who wanted to show their appreciation of Dr Benjamin Zephaniah through music. poetry and dance.
+There was also an Auction Raffle of unique hand-made Zephaniah canvas murals to raise funds for the Acorns Children’s Hospice appeal.

 • Performances from Melika Queely and young people from African/Caribbean and Irish communities

-• Speakers from the family of Benjamin Zephaniah (possibly others)
+• Speakers from the family of Benjamin Zephaniah and others

 • Presentation from Acorns Children’s Hospice